spidugu444/core-v-verif/cva6/docs/VerifPlans/csr_access/dvplan_csr-access.md

 *   **Feature Description**

-    Accessing RISC-V CVA6 Supervisor Mode CSR in different privilege modes (User,Supervisor and Machine modes).
+    Accessing RISC-V CVA6 Supervisor Mode CSRs in different privilege modes (User,Supervisor and Machine modes).

 *   **Verification Goals**

-    1.Ensure that Supervisor Mode CSR can only be accessed in the correct privilege mode according to the specification.
+    1.Ensure that Supervisor Mode CSRs can only be accessed in the correct privilege mode according to the specification.
-    2.Verify that trying to access a Supervisor Mode CSR in an incorrect privilege mode raises an illegal instruction exception.
+    2.Verify that trying to access a Supervisor Mode CSR in an lower privilege mode raises an illegal instruction exception.

 *   **Pass/Fail Criteria:** Self-Check